-Our Psychological Special Interest Group is able to investigate areas of human cognitive (i.e. thinking) development, mental health and disorders.
+Our Mental Health and Cognition Special Interest Group is able to investigate areas of human cognitive (i.e. thinking) development, mental health and disorders.
 The group has a range of measures on our participants relating to early cognitive and motor development, family functioning, bullying, eating and body image, happiness, autism traits, and symptoms and diagnosis of mental health disorders across different ages and generations within the Raine Study.

 A/Prof Ashleigh Lin, Telethon Kids Institute, The University of Western Australia